Can I pay my bills online?

 Warrant excise bills are accepted for payment via the deputy collector’s site and the link for Warrant Excise directs you there.
-The Deputy charges $.50 for ACH payments, and credit card transactions are subject to 3.2% of the bill.
+The Deputy charges $0.50 for ACH payments, and credit card transactions are subject to 3.2% of the bill.
 Minimum of $3.00 per bill will be charged.

 To pay on the City’s site, go to link “Online Bill Payment” at top left.
 Have your bill in front of you when making a payment.

 Can I pay by phone?

 No, but you can pay bills on the City’s website.
 It’s free when you pay by ACH transaction (checkbook).
 Credit card payments are subject to fees.

 To Whom do I make my checks payable?